 The term “buying power” is often used in the investment world.
-But buying power in the HR outsourcing world is a real thing too.
-And it can make all the difference in the type of benefits businesses are able to buy and provide for their employees.
+But buying power in the HR outsourcing world is a real thing too and helps employers save on benefit costs.
+It can make all the difference in the type of benefits businesses are able to buy and provide for their employees.

 Let’s back up.

 If you’re the owner of a small or mid-sized business, finding, providing, and paying for employee benefits like healthcare plans, retirement plans, and other perks like gym memberships can be a significant challenge.
 Ideally, the benefits you provide will: